RudyMas/easymvc/README.md

-# easymvc
+# PHP EasyMVC
-An easy to use PHP MVC framework
+An easy to use MVC PHP framework